MENU

 Asparagus

-The ideal time to plant asparagus, particularly the “Mary Washington” variety, is during the beginning of spring.
-These plants thrive in a sunny location with well-draining soil and require consistent watering.
-Asparagus is a perennial plant that can produce harvests for several years.
+The ideal time to plant asparagus, particularly the “Mary Washington” variety, is at the beginning of spring.
+These perennials thrive in a sunny location with well-draining soil and consistent watering.
+With proper care, asparagus can produce bountiful harvests for several years.

 Artichoke